Skip to content

 Without a face, the hook has to do all the work that personality usually does.
 Three structures handle the load consistently.

-Faceless channels are the fastest-growing segment we track.
+Faceless channels are the fastest growing segment we track.
 They also have the highest failure rate.
-The reason is structural: faceless content removes the parasocial shortcut that personality-driven channels rely on.
+The reason is structural: faceless content removes the parasocial shortcut that personality driven channels rely on.
 The hook has to compensate.

 Three hook structures handle the compensation reliably across niches.
+We have seen each of them carry channels from zero to seven figures over the last 18 months.

 Structure 1: the authority claim.